Donald Trump 2024 presidential campaign: Debate with Kamala Harris

 On September 10, 2024, Trump debated Harris in the second and final presidential debate of the election season, and the only debate between the two candidates.
 He had previously been reluctant to attend another debate unless hosted by Fox News, but eventually relented in August.
 During the debate, Trump made several "extreme" false claims.
 He alleged that some states allowed post-birth abortions, and that Haitian migrants in Springfield were looting and eating residents' pets.
 This prompted the debate moderators to fact check him.
-In response, Trump and his allies criticized these fact checks as "unfair", especially in light of the fact that Harris too lied and yet was never fact checked.
+In response, Trump and his allies criticized these fact checks as "unfair".
+The Washington Post found Trump made four times as many false or misleading statements than Harris.
 Subsequent polling overwhelmingly concluded that Trump lost, with Reuters, for instance, finding that only 24% of respondents thought that he won, as opposed to 53% for Harris.
 Even Fox News writer Doug Schoen considered Harris the "clear winner".
 Trump's brazenly false statements, constant dwelling on the past, such as his claims of voter fraud in the 2020 election, and overall irascible and uncomfortable demeanor, were the preeminent cited reasons for his loss.
 Nonetheless, the debate's impact on the race was questionable.
 Polling numbers for both candidates did not change much following the debate, with Harris acquiring a minor gain.
 Later on, Trump confirmed that he would not participate in another debate.